S3-working-group/s3-practical-guide/s3-practical-guide.md

 **Agreement**: An agreed upon guideline, process or protocol designed to guide the flow of value.
 **Alignment**: The process of bringing the actions of all parts of an organization in line with the organization's objectives.
 **Chosen Values**: A set of principles a group (or an organization) has chosen to collectively adopt to guide their behavior in the context of their collaboration.
-**Circle**: An equivalent, semi-autonomous and self-governing group of people collaborating to respond to a driver.
+**Circle**: An equivalent, semi-autonomous and self-governing group of people collaborating to account for a domain.
 **Complexity**: An environment where unknowns are unknown, cause and effect can only be understood in retrospect, and actions lead to unpredictable changes, from which instructive patterns may be observed.
 [Snowden and Boone]
 **Concern**: An opinion that doing something might impede – or miss an opportunity to improve – flow of value to an organizational driver.
 **Consent**: Do things in the absence of reasons not to.
 **Continuous Improvement**: Change incrementally to accommodate steady empirical learning.
 **Delegatee**: An individual or group accepting accountability for a domain delegated to them.
-**Delgator**: An individual or group delegating a domain to other(s) to be accountable for.
+**Delegator**: An individual or group delegating a domain to other(s) to be accountable for.
 **Deliverable**: Something which is provided as a result of an agreement in response to a driver.
 Deliverables include products, raw materials, services, experiences and transformations.
 **Domain**: A distinct area of influence, activity and decision making within an organization.
-**Driver**: A driver is a person’s or a group's motive for responding to a specific situation.
+**Driver**: A person’s or a group's motive for responding to a specific situation.

 ---